Animals

 Least ConcernNATURAL HABITAT

-The macaw is found in forests, rainforests, woodlands or savannah-like habitats depending on species.DIET
+The macaw is found in forests, rainforests, woodlands or savanna-like habitats depending on species.DIET

-• Use beak as a third foot when climbing
+• They use their beak as a third foot when climbing.

-• Can travel up to 35 mph due to wide wingspan and hollow bones -
+• Macaws can travel up to 35 mph due to wide wingspan and hollow bones. -

 Blue-tongued Skink